Is Direct Primary Care Worth It?

 Direct primary care delivers measurable financial and health advantages that traditional insurance struggles to match.
 You save money through transparent monthly fees instead of surprise bills, receive preventive care that stops expensive problems before they start, and gain access to your doctor without administrative delays.
 The Union County case study proved this works at scale, with employees saving $1.2 million in the first year while reporting 99 percent satisfaction.

-Whether direct primary care is worth it depends on your specific situation.
+Whether direct primary care is worth it depends on your specific situation, and understanding whether direct primary care is right for your health starts with clarifying your budget, risk tolerance, and care needs.
 If you value your time, prefer knowing healthcare costs upfront, and want a doctor who actually listens during appointments, DPC makes financial sense.
 Self-employed individuals and families particularly benefit from predictable monthly costs and same-day access, though you’ll still need additional insurance if you require frequent specialist care or have complex medical needs beyond primary care.

 Start by calculating what you currently spend annually on premiums, deductibles, copays, and surprise bills, then compare that total to a DPC membership plus a high-deductible health plan.
 Most people discover they’ll spend less while receiving better access and more personalized care.
 Contact Mosaic Medicine Clinic in Bradenton, Florida to discuss whether our membership model fits your healthcare needs and budget.